fayyaztech/dialer-core/README.md

 ## Overview

 `dialer-core` handles all the complex Android Telecom framework integration, call management, and in-call UI, allowing you to focus on building custom contacts, call history, and dialpad screens for your dialer app.
+This module is designed to make it incredibly easy to build professional dialer applications with minimal effort.

+### Roadmap 🚀
+- [ ] Flutter implementation (Planned)
+- [ ] iOS Core (Future consideration)

 ### What's Included